How to Give

 To make a gift over the phone, please call the Office of Stewardship and Development at 312.534.7959.

 You can make a gift of securities or stock through an electronic transfer or a physical transfer of stock certificates.
+Please follow the instructions above for either type of gift.

 If you are 70½ years old or older, an IRA charitable rollover is a simple way to benefit the Archdiocese of Chicago and receive tax benefits in return.
 You can give up to $100,000 from your IRA directly to a qualified charity, including the Archdiocese of Chicago, without having to pay income taxes on the money.